Emon46/vector-demo/README.md

 # Install vector Dataplane
 here we are going to create a couple of things
-- statefulSet for vector-data-plane
+- statefulSet for data-plane
-- create service to connect with `vector-data-plane`. exposed `9000` port.
+- create service to connect with `data-plane`. exposed `9000` port.
-- create configmap which is mount inside `vector-data-plane` pods. this is the config with which vector-data-plane will run.
+- create configmap which is mount inside `data-plane` pods. this is the config with which data-plane will run.
 - Create RBAC to give the proper permission to our DataPlane StatefulSet here is the config:
 ```